guptashraddha2016/Face-Detection-Using---MTCNN/README.md

 # Face-Detection-Using - MTCNN
-detect the face using MTCNN.
+Detect the face using MTCNN.